MatteoL01/CrankNicolsonPricer/README.md

 - **Utility Functions**:
   - Cumulative and probability density functions for the normal distribution.
   - Linear interpolation of interest rates.
-  - Boundary condition handling for numerical methods.
+  - Crout algorithm to solve the matrix system.
-- **Output**: Results are exported to a text file for easy analysis.
+- **Output**: Results are exported to an Excel sheet.
-- **Modular Design**: Clear separation of functionality with reusable components.

 ---